 But the natural man has no interest in these promises of the covenant of grace.
 He is not of the children of the covenant and believes none of its promises.
 The natural man has no interest in the Mediator of this covenant.

 2. Divine justice is not obstructed in the Old Testament

-Divine justice never objects, never objects when God uses His power to bring misfortune upon such men.
-On the contrary, justice demands with a resounding voice an infinite punishment for the sins of these people.
-Of that tree which bears sodomous fruit, justice says: “Cut it down, why should it occupy the earth in vain?”
+Divine justice never objects when God uses His power to bring misfortune upon such men.
+On the contrary, justice demands an infinite punishment for these people’s sins with a resounding voice for the sins of these people.
+The judge says of that tree which bears sodomous fruit: “Cut it down; why should it occupy the earth in vain?”
 (Luke 13:7).